Prosecco, Figs and Serendipity

 In addition to me, our small group consisted of my wife and intrepid traveling companion, Julie, our son Douglas and wife Heather, and we were ready for a rest break.
 With the exception of some figs that we had helped ourselves to earlier from a huge fig tree at the side of the road in a wild, uncultivated field, we really hadn’t had anything of substance to eat or drink since breakfast.
 However, we had the address of a restaurant in Asolo where we planned to have dinner that evening.

 About 10 km outside of Asolo, we spotted a small sign on the opposite side of the road indicating a “cantina” with wine for sale.
 Since it was too late for lunch and too early for dinner, we quickly decided it would be refreshing to stop and have a glass of wine before dinner in Asolo.
-We stopped, made a U-turn, turned onto a dirt road at the cantina sign, and drove up a hill.
+We slowed down, made a U-turn, turned onto a dirt road at the cantina sign, and drove up a hill.

 We bought three bottles of the Prosecco and three of the Merlot.
 The total came to 18 Euros or 3 Euros each.
 We had not yet tasted the wines so whether this was a bargain or not was yet to be determined.